DD2480-group16/lab2CI_Server/README.md

 We assume here that you have a standard Linux machine (eg with Ubuntu), with Java installed.

-We first checkout this repository: change, This is just a change to test the server
+We first checkout this repository: change, This is just a change to test the server testest
 ```
 git clone https://github.com/monperrus/smallest-java-ci
 cd smallest-java-ci changed a little for a test test again